alexaGonLuc16/Academic-Portfolio-Alexa-Gonzalez/README.md

-# Alexa Gonzalez
+# Alexa Gonzalez - Academic Projects Portfolio
-## Welcome to My Project Portfolio 👋
+## Welcome to My Portfolio 👋
 This repository showcases selected **academic and technical projects** that highlight my experience in **robotics, embedded systems, artificial intelligence, and IoT**.

 ## 📫 Contact